ahmadazerichandrabhuana/robotframeworkios/README.md

    ```
    Consists of 3 more folders :
    > helpers  : contains any action which might be used globally on any pages
-   > locators : contains web element for each specific web pages
+   > locators : contains page element for each specific apps page screen
-   > pages    : contains actions which will be performed on each specific web pages
+   > pages    : contains actions which will be performed on each specific page screen
    ```
 * tests
    ```